ygdes/TinyScanChain5L/docs/info.md

 In this TAP system we don't need the sophisticated demux-mux machinery that splits and merges the full-speed bitstream.
 Let's keep a rate of one bit per byte (think: SPI!) and a single chain (so far), let's KISS because size matters.

-Then take one RSFF made from a couple of sg13g2_a21o_1 (area: 2×12.7) and add some features such as a second FF or another data input.
+Then take one RSFF made from a couple of sg13g2_a21o_1 (area: 18.2) and add some features such as a second FF or another data input.

 ![](ScanChainCells.png)

+By comparison:

+- sg13g2_dlhq_1 : area=30.84480

+- sg13g2_dfrbpq_1 : area=48.98880

 Note: The scan chain has a granularity of 4 steps but only 3 actual data bits.
 Clock pulses should always be in bursts of 8, each burst provides one bit, so the bits are grouped by 3.
 This implies that each transaction will certainly consist of sequences of 3 bytes over SPI.